Research in PICU

 The Starship Paediatric Intensive Care Unit has a strong commitment to clinical research and an active research programme that aims to translate research outcomes into sustainable improvements in clinical practice.

-The research programme is led by Dr John Beca and supported by a Research Co-ordinator - Claire Sherring, and one Research Nurse - Miriam Rea.
+The PICU research team is led by Dr John Beca - Principal Investigator, with the Research Co-ordinator - Claire Sherring, and Research Nurse - Shelley Coetzer overseeing the day to day running of the research programme.

-The research programme has a strong acute brain injury and respiratory focus.
-Some studies and initiatives include:
+The research programme has a strong acute brain injury and cardiac focus.
+Some current studies and initiatives include:

-In addition to the current projects, the PICU consultants and fellows have successfully completed several independent projects that have provided a strong foundation for the growth of clinical research within PICU.
+In addition to these projects, the PICU consultants and fellows have successfully completed several independent projects that have provided a strong foundation for the growth of clinical research within PICU.

 If you would like to know more about the PICU Research Programme you can contact: